DoTheEvo/selfhosted-apps-docker/prometheus_grafana_loki/readme.md

 * Edit `Caddyfile` to enable
   [**access logs**](https://caddyserver.com/docs/caddyfile/directives/log).
-  Unfortunetly this **can't be globally** enabled, so the easiest way seems to be to create a **logging** [**snippet**](https://caddyserver.com/docs/caddyfile/concepts#snippets) called `log_common` and copy paste the **import line** in to every site block.
+  Unfortunately this **can't be globally** enabled, so the easiest way seems to be to create a **logging** [**snippet**](https://caddyserver.com/docs/caddyfile/concepts#snippets) called `log_common` and copy paste the **import line** in to every site block.